nbicocchi/learn-xv6/README.md

 ## Exam
 For their project students can choose any topic about xv6 they like.
 As an inspiration, it is possible to implement an improved shell, missing user commands, or new/better functionalities within the kernel.

 The project has to be delivered in the same format of labs (see code/).
-The command:

-$ ./generate.sh -l your_project_dir

-must generate a modified (and working!) version of xv6.
+The command below must generate a modified (and working!) version of xv6.

+> $ ./generate.sh -l your_project_dir